-NBRP-Morning glory collects, preserves, and provides live and DNA lower colors, patterns, and morphology. resources through its core facility, Kyushu University and the sub-core facility, National Institute for Basic Biology.
+NBRP-Morning glory collects, preserves, and provides live and DNA resources through its core facility, Kyushu University and the sub-core facility, National Institute for Basic Biology.
 In the 4th phase of NBRP, to increase added value of our resources, we will enhance the integrated database of strain characteristic information and genomic information, and support it to develop as a Japan's leading bioresources.